 What Order do the Seven Layers Go In?

 It’s perfectly fine to make substitutions in the layers to fit your tastes.
 When you plan out your salad ingredients just make sure to choose lots of different colors.
 We’re going for more of a rainbow effect here that’s going to be pleasing to the eye.

 In a large trifle bowl layer the lettuce on the bottom, then onions, eggs and so on.
 The most important thing is that the bottoms layers are sturdier to hold all the other goodness you’re adding to the bowl.

 How to Make 7 Layer Salad

-- Lettuce: The bottom layer of the salad is lettuce.
+- Lettuce: The bottom layer of the salad is chopped lettuce.
 Iceberg or romaine are recommended since they hold up well and are nice and crunchy.
-Place half of the lettuce in the bottom of a trifle bowl, a large glass bowl or even a 9-inch x 13-inch baking dish will work.
+Place half of the lettuce in the bottom of a trifle bowl, a large glass bowl, or even a 9-inch x 13-inch baking dish will work.
 Sprinkle some salt over the lettuce.

 - Red Onions: slice some onion and sprinkle all around on top of the lettuce.
 Red cabbage will also work; you just want a bright and colorful second layer.